vorburger/vorburger-dotfiles-bin-etc/README.md

 e.g. due to a newer TMUX having been installed, or e.g. an infinite loop by `/etc/inputrc` doing an `$include /etc/inputrc` by `symlink-homefree.sh`.

+## Use

+### Versions

+We use <https://asdf-vm.com> (with `.tool-versions`) to handle different Java versions and such; e.g. to test something with an ancient Java version:

+    asdf plugin-add java
+    asdf install java zulu-6.22.0.3
+    asdf shell java zulu-6.22.0.3
+    java -version
+    asdf uninstall java zulu-6.22.0.3
+    asdf plugin-remove java

+To switch a project (directory) to a fixed version, and create the `.tool-versions` (which ASDF's Shell integration uses), do:

+    asdf local java zulu-6.22.0.3

+<https://sdkman.io> with `.sdkmanrc` (and _[sdkman-for-fish](https://github.com/reitzig/sdkman-for-fish))_ is similar,
+but it has [less "SDKs"](https://sdkman.io/sdks) than `asdf` [has plugins](https://github.com/asdf-vm/asdf-plugins?tab=readme-ov-file#plugin-list), which are also visible with `asdf plugin-list-all`.

+<https://www.jenv.be> with `.java-version` is another (older) one like these, but it manages JDK and `JAVA_HOME`, only.

 ## Security

 ### SSH for multiple GitHub accounts